-Drugs that are contraindicated or not recommended for co-administration with MYLAN-ATAZANAVIR are included in Table 15.
-Drugs with established and other potentially significant drug interactions are included in Table 16.
+Examples of drugs that are contraindicated for co-administration with atazanavir are included in Table 1.
+Information related to the respective contraindications and to drugs with established and other potentially significant drug interactions are included in Table 15.
 These recommendations are based on either drug interaction studies or predicted interactions due to the expected magnitude of interaction and potential for serious events or loss of efficacy.